Posted on behalf of Henness & Haight on Sep 12, 2016 in Wrongful Death News

 According to the National Highway Traffic Safety Administration (NHTSA), there was a 7.2 percent increase in traffic fatalities from 2014 to 2015.
 The last single-year increase this significant was in 1996 when fatalities increased 8.1 percent over the previous year.

 With a nine percent increase in traffic fatalities for the first half of 2016, preliminary data from the National Safety Council (NSC) indicates that this trend is likely through this year.
 These numbers are also 18 percent higher than the same time period two years ago.
+If you have been injured in an auto accident contact the trusted personal injury lawyers in Las Vegas for a free, no obligation consultation.

 The NSC estimates that 19,100 people have been killed and 2.2 million have been seriously injured in U.S. car accidents since January, costing Americans approximately $205 billion.